webgptorg/promptbook/samples/templates/errors/syntax/no-heading.ptbk.md

 # ✨ Sample of parsing error
 -->

-Sample of wrong prompt template pipeline that lacks a structure
+Sample of wrong promptbookthat lacks a structure

 ```
 Hello